jackdewinter/pymarkdown/newdocs/src/getting-started.md

 pipenv run pre-commit run -a
 ```

-In either case, as noted above, the output content should have the following
+In either case, the output should include the following lines:
-lines:

 ```text
 sample.md:1:1: MD022: Headings should be surrounded by blank lines.
 [Expected: 1; Actual: 0; Below] (blanks-around-headings,blanks-around-headers)